Luan-Michel/graphjs/README.md

 # graphjs
-A pure js plugin for make charts
+A pure js plugin to make charts

 # Introdução